freeCodeCamp/guide/src/pages/agile/chickens-versus-pigs/index.md

 You should strive to be a pig rather than a chicken.
 You can benefit from (but should not rely on) the chickens in order to minimize risk and guarantee the project is delivered as efficiently as possible.

+Sometimes, the story is presented as a riddle:

+* Question: In a bacon-and-egg breakfast, what's the difference between the Chicken and the Pig?
+* Answer: The Chicken is involved, but the Pig is committed!

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->